bobbicodes/mecca/README.md

 ## Editing your song's .mec files

-One of the project's goals is to create music data files that are easy to read, edit and share.
+One of the project's goals was to use music data files that are easy to read, edit and share.
 For this reason it uses .mec files, which are simply text files that contain a list of notes and their attributes, one note per line, like this:

     as2 square half
     f2 tri half